-18 This is an application of the very general point (Snodgrass & Shevrin, 2006: §17; Snodgrass, 2002; see also Block, 2001, 2005) that putative qualitative differences between unconscious and conscious processes may simply reflect the application of a response strategy within conscious perception.
+17 This is an application of the very general point (Snodgrass, 2002; Snodgrass & Shevrin, 2006, §17; see also Block, 2001, 2005) that putative qualitative differences between unconscious and conscious processes may simply reflect the application of a response strategy within conscious perception.

 Second, there is evidence that not all function in blindsight requires cueing.
-For instance, Stoerig reports a detection paradigm in which 'cues did not enhance, let alone enable blindsight in [her blindsighted] participants' (2010: 8).
-Since above chance detection was nonetheless in evidence, she concludes: 'Stimuli presented to regions of absolute cortical blindness [sic] can thus prompt, rather than merely modulate, non-reflexive responses.' (ibid.)
+For instance, Stoerig (2010) reports a detection paradigm in which "cues did not enhance, let alone enable blindsight in [her blindsighted] participants" (p.
+8).
+Because above chance detection was nonetheless in evidence, she concludes: "Stimuli presented to regions of absolute cortical blindness [sic] can thus prompt, rather than merely modulate, nonreflexive responses" (p.
+8).
 This is just as we would expect if lack of spontaneity were due to conservative response criteria.
-For, as I emphasise in the next section, this hypothesis predicts the existence of circumstances where such a criterion is lowered.
+For, as I emphasize in the next section, this hypothesis predicts the existence of circumstances where such a criterion is lowered.

 Third, it is in any case obscure why spontaneous action should be regarded as a functional signature of consciousness.
-According to Bayne, the (alleged) 'fact that blindfield content is not spontaneously employed by the subject suggests that it is not accessible to her as such-that is, at the personal level.'
-(2013: 171) However, much of our conscious experience is not spontaneously employed in action.
+According to Bayne (2013), the (alleged) "fact that blindfield content is not spontaneously employed by the subject suggests that it is not accessible to her as such-that is, at the personal level" (p.
+171).
+However, much of our conscious experience is not spontaneously employed in action.
 Our sensory experience is full of features to which we give little heed or notice: background noises such as the hum of a computer fan, or the rumble of distant traffic, or miscellaneous visual phenomena such as shadows, highlights and floaters.

-Relatedly, Dretske connects the alleged inability of blindsighted subjects 'to exploit [perception] to initiate spontaneous behaviour' (2006: 167) with their lacking information which can provide a (justifying) reason for action (see further references therein).
-However, the information in blindsight is clearly available to inform voluntary action-for the 'pursuance of future ends and the choice of means for their attainment' as James (1890: 8) famously puts it.
-Even if the blindsighted subject's decisions are typically elicited by a cue, such cues do not cause them to make an involuntary twitch, nor do they automatically modulate actions already in progress (as apparently in Pisella et al., 2000).
+Relatedly, Dretske (2006) connects the alleged inability of blindsight subjects "to exploit [perception] to initiate spontaneous behavior" (p.
+167) with their lacking information which can provide a (justifying) reason for action (see further references therein).
+However, the information in blindsight is clearly available to inform voluntary action-for the "pursuance of future ends and the choice of means for their attainment" as James (1890, p.
+8) famously puts it.
+Even if the blindsight subject's decisions are typically elicited by a cue, such cues do not cause them to make an involuntary twitch, nor do they automatically modulate actions already in progress (as apparently in Pisella et al., 2000).
 Rather, cues prompt subjects to voluntarily select an interval or report a stimulus dimension.
 The availability of information for the selection and execution of voluntary action strongly suggests that the information does constitute personal-level reasons (even if reasons which the subject themselves will not normally offer up under questioning).

-In short, whilst it is true that stimuli in the blindfield rarely elicit spontaneous responses, this is to be expected given their conservative response criteria for report, it is not universally true, and in any case the connection between spontaneous (as opposed to voluntary) action and consciousness is unclear.
+In short, whilst it is true that stimuli in the blindfield rarely elicit spontaneous responses, this is to be expected given subjects' conservative response criteria for report, it is not universally true, and in any case the connection between spontaneous (as opposed to voluntary) action and consciousness is unclear.